ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 * Single edge cluster Tier-0 gateway for workloads - The automation deploys a single NSX-T edge cluster, consisting of a pair of edge appliances, hosting an active standby Tier-0 gateway for use by the workload VMs.
 These VMs provide connection between the overlay and underlay networks.
 * Stretched edge cluster Tier-0 gateways for workloads per site - To enable an active-active data plane, a stretched edge NSX-T cluster is created manually by deploying an edge appliance in each site.
 This action enables access to the stretched L2 NSX-T overlay segments, which host the workload VMs if a failure occurs in one of the sites.
 For more information, see [Multizone region data center active-active topology](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-nsxt-topologies#fss-nsx-topologiest-mzraa)
 * Single-zone vSAN - Regulated workloads automatically deploys management and resource clusters with stretched vSAN storage.
 For more information, see [Storage](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-storage)).
-* Stretched vSAN Storage - Regulated workloads automatically deploys management and resource clusters with stretched vSAN storage.
-For more information, see [Multizone region](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-mzr). vSAN storage policies, under your control, determine whether data is synchronized to both sites hosting the cluster.
-* Mandated-regulated workload services - Regulated workloads must include add-on services, such as Veeam, Caveonix RiskForesight™, Entrust CloudControl, Juniper® vSRX, and vRealize® Operations Manager and Log Insights.
+* Mandated-regulated workload services - Regulated workloads must include add-on services, such as Veeam, Caveonix RiskForesight™, Entrust CloudControl, Juniper® vSRX, and VMware Aria® Operations™ and VMware Aria Operations™ for Logs.
 Service prerequisites are also required, such as Hyper Protect Crypto Services, KMIP™ for VMware and Direct Link Dedicated.

 ## Automated offerings with manual customization tasks
 {: #v2t-targets-automated-manual}